Nursery Staff

 Story time is a very important part of the early years curriculum.
 Reading encourages a love for books and stories for children, which in turn can help with their imagination.
 Everyday your child will listen to a story with a grown up and will have access to books and stories at all times during child-initiated learning time.

-During Summer 1, we welcome the arrival of new children joining nursery and all of our children are supported to settle back into our nursery routines and expectations following the longer holiday.
+During Summer 2, we welcome back all of our nursery children and support them to settle back into our nursery routines and expectations following the half term holiday.
 The learning and development of independent skills is consistent throughout the year.

 Please view the document below to see the curriculum coverage for this topic.